Snap6/sgw-training/tasks/tasks.md

  ✔ Container cb-sgw  Running
 ```™
 - Create a Database using Postman
+created a new database updated the basic auth
 - Create a Document using Postman
+yessir done by your command
 - Get the document using Postman
+yessir done , modified it as well

 ### Observations